Ryan1729/disgaea-ds-randomizer/notes/RevEng.md

 Performing that test by adding code to overwrite the other instance of the string "Wristband\0" with "Ultimus\0" resulted in the display updating as expected.

+At this point, it seems like understanding more of the pieces of the item table would be useful, since whay appears in the shop seems more complicated than expected.

+Many of the stats were identifiable by comparing numbers to online tables.
+The values being in the same order as things are displayed in game certainly helped!

+One value was monotonically increasing for each item, with gaps that often were at or near round decimal values.
+This suggests that the values were designed to be added to over time and perhaps moved around as items got added.
+It seemed plausible that this was the sort key for items.
+To try and disprove this hypothesis the values were replaced with 65535 minus the original value.
+This turned out to cause the store to not allow buying anything, similarly to when things were reversed.
+So the next thing that was tried was reversing the whole list of items and sorting the counting up values.
+This caused the items at the end of the list to show up in the store!
+That is the stats, descriptions, and icons of the items were what one would expect given the list is reversed, (Gency's Exit at the top, etc.).
+They were also priced in a way that seemed to fit .
+And the displayed names were still for the usual items (Wristband, Rock Fist, ...).
+It seems to make sense to call these counting up values hte sort key now.